-- c) Measure the height of the blade cutting edge above the ground.
-Remove pin C and set the height of cut lever D to that height. - d) Loosen nuts I at all four corners of the deck.

-NOTE: This will relieve tension on chains H.

-e) Loosen the jam nuts E on the height of cut clips F and adjusting screws G. Turn the adjusting screws G until the play is taken out of the chains H at all four corners.
+- Measure the height of the blade cutting edge above the ground.
+Remove pin C and set the height of cut lever D to that height. - d) Loosen nuts I at all four corners of the deck. - NOTE: This will relieve tension on chains H. - e) Loosen the jam nuts E on the height of cut clips F and adjusting screws G. Turn the adjusting screws G until the play is taken out of the chains H at all four corners.
 Tighten the jam nuts E against the clips F and at the adjusting screws G. Retighten nuts I at this time.

-6. COUNTERBALANCE SPRINGS
+COUNTERBALANCE SPRINGS

-- a) Raise the cutterdeck all the way. - b) Adjust the spring A with nut B:
+- 1. Raise the cutterdeck all the way. - 2.
+Adjust the spring A with nut B: The spring length should be set at approximately 8-3/4", inside loop to inside loop, when in transport position.